 What other misconceptions have you heard about Iceland?

-Benamazing facts, bizarre facts about iceland, freedom to roam, fun facts, iceland, iceland f-roads, interesting facts about iceland, is iceland crowded, is iceland overcrowded, misconceptions, misconceptions about iceland, myths, myths of iceland, sleep in car, things you might not know about iceland, untrue, water in iceland, weird facts about iceland
+Benamazing facts, award-winning travel blog, award-winning travel blog in belgium, award-winning travel bloggers from europe, best european travel blog, best european travel blogger, best european travel blogs, Best travel blog in belgium, best travel blog in france, best travel blog in the netherlands, best travel blogs in belgium, best travel blogs in france, best travel blogs in the netherlands, best uk travel blog, best uk travel blogs, bizarre facts about iceland, freedom to roam, freelance travel photographer, freelance travel photographer belgium, fun facts, iceland, iceland f-roads, interesting facts about iceland, is iceland crowded, is iceland overcrowded, misconceptions, misconceptions about iceland, most-famous travel blogger in belgium, myths, myths of iceland, sleep in car, things you might not know about iceland, travel photographer belgium, travel photographer europe, untrue, water in iceland, weird facts about iceland